 By working together and providing support, you can help your loved one manage their depression and regain their quality of life.

-Stay tuned for future posts that provide more targeted information related to specific mental health disorders, mental health awareness campaigns and other mental health initiatives you can participate in if you would like to make a personal impact on the cause.
+Stay tuned for future posts related to specific mental health disorders, mental health awareness campaigns and other mental health initiatives you can participate in if you would like to make a personal impact on the cause.

 To learn more about the complexities of depression, read 6 Forms of Depression: How to Spot Each One.